PEMF for Bone Healing: How to Use PEMF to Speed Up Bone Recovery

 - Improved range of motion as healing progresses

-Which Fractures Benefit Most?
+Which Fractures Benefit the Most?

 While PEMF can help with most types of bone injuries, it really shines when dealing with: